dhawals1939/simplEr/README.md

 # crdr
-Basic forward and differentiable renderer of intensity and covariance in scattering media.
+Basic renderer for scattering media.
+Supports steady-state and transient, forward and differentiable, intensity and covariance modes.